Integrable systems, toric degenerations and Okounkov bodies: A K ahler structure on the family

-We fix for the remainder of this discussion a Hermitian product $H$ on $L^*$.
-Such a Hermitian product gives rise to a K\"ahler form $\Omega_H$ on $\p(L^*)$ (see e.g. \cite{GH}).
-Let $\omega$ denote the pull-back of $\Omega_H$ to $X$ under the Kodaira map $\Phi_L$.
-In this section we wish to construct a K\"ahler structure on the (smooth locus of the) weighted projective space $W\p$ such that its pull-back under the embedding $\Psi$ coincides with the form $\omega$ on $X$.
-We will use this construction to give a K\"ahler structure to the degenerating family $\X$ which we construct in Section \ref{sec-toric-degen}.
+In order to define a K\"ahler structure $\tilde{\omega}$ on the family $\X$, we first choose an appropriate K\"ahler structure on $\p({\bf V}_d^*)$.
+Recall that the K\"ahler structure $\omega$ on $X$ is defined as the pull-back of a Fubini-Study form $\Omega_H$ on $\p(L^*)$ with respect to a fixed Hermitian product $H$ on $L^*$.
+In this section we wish to construct a K\"ahler structure on the projective space $\p({\bf V}_d^*)$ such that its pull-back under the embedding $\Theta \circ \Psi$ coincides with the form $\omega$ on $X$.